jall/dotfiles/README.md

 ## Improvements

+* Add '--force' option to install to overwrite symlinks, force update everything if possible?
+    * Probably a bit dangerous for some tools - use with care
 * Only install checksummed tools through brew?
 * [brew services](https://github.com/Homebrew/homebrew-services) - automatically start things on login!
 * Harvest nice functions from people